 - The performative clarity of the announcement was never matched by the operational clarity of follow-through

-The contrast between the social media activism of 2020 and the Civil Rights Movement is instructive — not because the comparison is novel, but because it is so frequently invoked and so rarely examined with rigor.
+The contrast between 2020's social media activism and the Civil Rights Movement is instructive.
+Not because the comparison is new, but because it is so often invoked and so rarely examined with rigor.

 The Civil Rights Movement was not a viral moment.
-It was a decade-long, meticulously organized, institutionally supported campaign of sustained political pressure that required extraordinary personal sacrifice from its participants.
+It was a decade-long, carefully organized, institutionally supported campaign of sustained political pressure.
+It required extraordinary personal sacrifice from its participants.

 The Cost of Real Activism vs. Digital Performance

 The Montgomery Bus Boycott lasted 381 days — not a weekend, not a news cycle.
-Three hundred and eighty-one days during which Black residents of Montgomery, Alabama walked to work, organized carpools, endured economic retaliation, and maintained organizational discipline through a network of churches, community organizations, and committed leaders (King Institute, Stanford University).
+Three hundred and eighty-one days during which Black residents of Montgomery, Alabama walked to work.
+They organized carpools, endured economic retaliation, and maintained organizational discipline through a network of churches, community groups, and committed leaders (King Institute, Stanford University).

 The boycott succeeded not because it generated sympathetic media coverage — though it did — but because it imposed direct economic costs on the transit system and the businesses that depended on it.
-It was, in the most precise sense, economic warfare: organized, sustained, targeted, and devastating to its target.
+It was economic warfare in the most precise sense — organized, sustained, targeted, and devastating to its target.

-Compare this to social media activism: open phone, tap screen, close phone.
+Compare this to social media activism.
+Open phone, tap screen, close phone.
 The gap between the cost of participation and the scale of the claimed objective is enormous.
 It should provoke embarrassment, but it provokes satisfaction instead.
 The algorithm rewards engagement, not effectiveness.
-The human brain prefers the path that provides maximum psychological reward for minimum effort.
+The human brain prefers the path that delivers maximum psychological reward for minimum effort.

 The Policy Scorecard

-Campaign Zero, the policy platform associated with the Black Lives Matter movement, proposed a specific set of police reforms: end broken windows policing, community oversight, limit use of force, independent investigation and prosecution, community representation, body cameras, training, end for-profit policing, demilitarization, and fair police contracts (Campaign Zero, 2015).
+Campaign Zero, the policy platform tied to the Black Lives Matter movement, proposed a specific set of police reforms.
+These included ending broken windows policing, creating community oversight, limiting use of force, requiring independent investigation, mandating body cameras, ending for-profit policing, and demilitarizing departments (Campaign Zero, 2015).

-These are concrete, measurable policy objectives.
-The results, six years after the largest protest movement in American history, are sobering:
+These are concrete, measurable policy goals.
+The results, six years after the largest protest movement in American history, are sobering.

 Police Budgets After the Largest Protest in U.S. History

-The defund-the-police movement, which emerged as a rallying cry in 2020, has been largely abandoned even by the politicians who initially embraced it.
-The cities that attempted significant police budget cuts — Minneapolis, Austin, Portland — largely reversed those cuts within two years, in several cases in response to rising crime rates that voters attributed, rightly or wrongly, to reduced policing.
+The defund-the-police movement, which emerged as a rallying cry in 2020, has been largely abandoned even by the politicians who first embraced it.
+The cities that attempted major police budget cuts — Minneapolis, Austin, Portland — largely reversed those cuts within two years.
+In several cases, they did so in response to rising crime rates that voters blamed, rightly or wrongly, on reduced policing.

-What it was not successful at — and what their research suggests it was structurally incapable of — was converting awareness into policy.
-Social media creates horizontal networks of shared sentiment.
+What it could not do — and what their research suggests it was structurally unable to do — was convert awareness into policy.
+Social media creates horizontal networks of shared feeling.
 Political change requires vertical structures of organized power.
 These are fundamentally different architectures.
 The first does not naturally produce the second.

 The Strongest Counterargument — and Why the Data Defeats It